Makrennel/hyprland-void/README.md

 ### Manually Building

+You may want to build these templates manually, for example if you have a specific configuration requirement that needs to be set at build time.
+Void-packages may sometimes have specific packages which are out of date from time to time that need to be updated beforehand in order to update Hyprland, which is why this repository is not simply forked off it.
+We need to copy the modifications from this repository on top of a fresh void-packages clone in order to build manually.

 1) You may want to start by making a directory where you can keep the relevant repositories